Kieranheiberg/Photosensor/README.md

 # Sensor Setup
 From LED: Red in FIO6, white in GND and make sure screw terminal is tight.
-From Photosensor:VCC wire goes to VS, GND goes to GND, and OUT goes to AIN0        [update with colors of wires.
-Should be in order and not twisted]
+From Photosensor:VCC wire goes to VS (green), GND goes to GND (blue), and OUT goes to AIN0 (purple)       [Wires should be in order and not twisted]

 # Starting Export_csv.py
 either: